GreatAttractor/imppg/doc/scripting/api_reference.md

 - `list_files`

-  Creates an iterator over all files matching the file path mask.
+  Returns an iterator over all files matching the file path mask.
 The iteration is performed in an unspecified order.

   *Parameters:*
   - file path mask (wildcards are supported)